spmallick/learnopencv/Conditional-GAN-PyTorch-TensorFlow/readme.md

 ### PyTorch

-To train the Conditional GAN with Pytorch, please go into the `Pytorch` folder and execute the Jupyter Notebook.
+To train the Conditional GAN with PyTorch, go into the `PyTorch` folder and execute either the Python script or the notebook.

 ### TensorFlow

-To train the Conditional GAN with TensorFlow, please go into the `Tensorflow` folder and execute the Jupyter Notebook.
+To train the Conditional GAN with TensorFlow, go into the `TensorFlow` folder and execute the notebook or script.

 # AI Courses by OpenCV